 The Kyle Callahan Mysteries are the culmination of a lifetime of writing; not so much an apex, as a destination reached after forty-plus years.
 I started writing short stories as a child for my own entertainment.
 From there I moved into poetry and spent a decade filling spiral notebooks with my teenage, angst-ridden version of confessional poetry.
 Then it was back to fiction, as I began to have my stories published in the early 1980s.
 Writing is a restless master, and I found myself spending yet another decade – that seems to be a cycle for me – writing plays and having them produced, with the last being in 2002 at New Jersey Repertory Company.
 And then, finally, full circle, back to fiction, my first, oldest, truest love.

-Which brings me back to The Kyle Callahan Mysteries.
-I’m in my 50s now and enjoying, so far, one of the best decades of my life.
-I have nothing left to prove to anyone but myself, and certainly nothing left to write that doesn’t have me excited to sit down at a keyboard every day.
+Which brings me to The Kyle Callahan Mysteries.
+I’m in my 50s now and enjoying one of the best decades of my life.
 I wanted to write a mystery series featuring a mature male couple: Kyle Callahan and Danny Durban.
 I wanted to write about what I know: being a man in the last third of his life who intends to enjoy it, see what I can see, experience what there is for me to experience.
 I wanted to populate these mysteries with my peers – and the characters’ peers – all aging, some not so gracefully.
 And above all, I wanted to have fun.
 I hope you’ll have fun with me.
 Come along, meet the characters, see if you can figure it out, and let’s all take a ride on the mystery train.

 They Asked Me Anything – on Reddit Books